Which vaccinations does my pet need?

 Dogs living in wooden or tick-infested areas should also be vaccinated for Lyme disease

-The following are core vaccinations recommended/required for cats:
+The following are core vaccinations recommended or required for cats:

 - Feline Distemper